crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ---
-description: >-
-  This section frames an understanding of ethical hacking (penetration testing) as professional ethical hacking
+description: This section frames an understanding of penetration testing as professional ethical hacking
 hidden: true
 ---